-Fela Anikulapo Kuti would have been 76 today.
-The Nigerian master-musician died of AIDS in 1997, but his legacy is on the rise.
-Both of his sons, Femi and Seun Kuti, enjoy international fame, and thanks to the Afrobeat revival led by bands such as Antibalas (not to mention the Fela! on Broadway show) many people have became aware of the legend for the first time.
+Fela Anikulapo Kuti would have been 79 on Oct.
+15. The Nigerian master musician died of AIDS in 1997, but his legacy lives on in Nigeria, as we hear in this week’s program “Remembering Fela,” and around the world.
 Of course, for anyone who’s dipped a toe into the ultra-voluminous Kuti catalog knows, the sheer amount of music that Fela recorded during his career is mind-boggling.
-So, to pay tribute to Fela, we’ve decided to point your attention to five lesser-known Fela tunes that may have slipped through your musical net!
+So, in tribute to Fela, we’ve decided to direct your attention to five lesser-known Fela tunes that may have slipped through your musical net.
 This a non-chronological selection, jumping between the legendary Africa 70 with Tony Allen behind the drums, and the less dynamic but more orchestral Egypt 80 of the later years.

 1) “Ikoyi Mentality vs. Mushin Mentality” is a straightforward social critique of different class ideals in Lagos society.
 Released in 1971, this lesser-known track features the Africa 70 at its best!
 Check out the great dialogue between Fela’s organ and the horn melodies.

-2) Fela recorded two songs with very similar themes and lyrics, “Confusion” the B side from 1975’s hit “Gentleman,” with the great Tony Allen and Africa 70.
+2) Fela recorded two songs with very similar themes and lyrics, both called “Confusion.”
+This is the B side of the 1975 hit “Gentleman,” with the great Tony Allen and Africa 70.
 Be patient through the lengthy ambient organ and drum intro/outro, and you will be hit with very heavy grooves and catchy melodies!

 4) “Original Sufferhead,” released in 1982 with “I.T.T.,” is arguably one of Fela’s masterworks, tying together musical and political themes from across his career.
 Egypt 80 has a very live feel here, clearly directed by Fela’s shouted commands and rolling organ.
 He breaks down the four basic needs of humanity as “water, light, food, house,” and discusses how the Nigerian state fails to deliver these basic needs.